eridani9k/coda/README.md

 ## Introduction

-This repository contains code for an example routing API backed by a round-robin load balancing algorithm.
+This repository contains Golang code for an example routing API backed by a round-robin load balancing algorithm.
 The code was designed for the purposes of code quality review, and kept bare-bones in terms of setup and infrastructure.

 Head to [Deployment Example](#deployment-example) for a quickstart guide.